How is crypto taxed?

 There’s a lot to learn about cryptocurrencies before investing in the ever-evolving digital coin.
 Knowing the financial ramifications of crypto as an investment could help avoid a big tax surprise.

 It’s very likely you’ve heard of Bitcoin, perhaps the best known of what are now estimated to be nearly 23,000 cryptocurrencies.
 It’s also likely that with so many players on this complex field, investment opportunities will increase.
-And as consumers buy and sell these assets, many are unaware of the income taxes that could be triggered on sales or dividends.
+And as consumers buy and sell these assets, many are unaware of the income tax consequences triggered under various circumstances.

 In 2022, the IRS announced Operation Hidden Treasure, their effort to identify cryptocurrency exchanges that may not have otherwise been reported.
 These exchanges include the buying and selling of the cryptocurrencies themselves along with other purchases made using cryptocurrencies.
 If you own cryptocurrencies, or are considering an investment, it is essential that you are aware of the rules to avoid accidentally triggering additional regulatory scrutiny.